-177. If a licence were issued, International Flower Developments would be required to provide a method to the Regulator for the reliable detection of the GMOs, and the presence of the introduced genetic materials in a recipient organism.
-This instrument would be required prior to conducting any dealings with the GMOs.
+178. International Flower Developments is required to provide a method to the Regulator for the reliable detection of each GM chrysanthemum line.
+This instrument is required prior to conducting any dealings with the GM chrysanthemum line.

 4.3 Identification of the persons or classes of persons covered by the licence